microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/remote-ui.md

 *Remote UI* leans heavily towards the *Model-View-ViewModel* design pattern relying on XAML and data binding, commands (instead of events), and triggers (instead of interacting with the [logical tree](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/advanced/trees-in-wpf) from *code-behind*).

-*Remote UI* is also fully asynchronous, introducing a few differences compared to *in-proc* WPF.

-While *Remote UI* was developed to support *out-of-proc* extensions, VisualStudio.Extensibility APIs that rely on *Remote UI*, like [ToolWindow], will leverage *Remote UI* for *in-proc* extensions as well.
+While *Remote UI* was developed to support *out-of-proc* extensions, VisualStudio.Extensibility APIs that rely on *Remote UI*, like `ToolWindow`, will leverage *Remote UI* for *in-proc* extensions as well.

+The main differences between *Remote UI* and normal WPF development are:
+- most *Remote UI* operations, including binding to the data context and command execution, are asynchronous.
+- *Remote UI* doesn't allow referencing your own custom controls.
+- A *Remote user control* is fully defined in a single XAML file which references a single (but potentially complex and nested) data context object.
+- *Remote UI* doesn't support code behind or event handlers (workarounds are descrived in the [advanced Remote UI concepts](advanced-remote-ui.md) document).
+- A *Remote user control* is actually instantiated in the Visual Studio process, not the process hosting the extension: the XAML cannot reference types and assemblies from the extension but can reference types and assemblies from the Visual Studio process.

 # Creating a Remote UI Hello World extension
 Let's start creating the most basic Remote UI extension.